GABA for Back-To-School Anxiety (video)

 “Anxiety tends to involve fears about the future, while depression tends to relate more to regrets about the past”, I recently heard one psychologist explain.

-Well, concerns about the future are certainly at a climax so we can expect anxiety in parents and kids to be at an all time high this back-to-school season.
+Well, concerns about the future are certainly at a climax so we can expect anxiety in parents and kids to be at an all-time high this back-to-school season.
 Are you feeling it?

 In this post I want to talk about a particular nutritional supplement that can help ease anxiety, stress and panic in some kids (and their parents!): that’s GABA.
+At the bottom of this post, you'll find a video replay from a Facebook Live session I did answering questions about using amino acids with kids.

 Low levels of GABA have been associated in research and clinical studies with anxiety, agitation, stress, panic attacks, poor sleep, epilepsy, depression, mania, and chronic pain.